Boundary and garden disputes

 A property owner doesn't have to repair their barrier unless the title deeds say so.
 However, if the barrier injures a person or damages property, the owner might be liable for damages.
 It's therefore in the owner’s interests to keep the barrier in a reasonable state of repair.

-The property documents or title deeds of the property might say who is responsible for keeping a shared garden in good order.
+The property documents or title deeds of the property might say who is responsible for keeping a shared garden or path in good order.
 If you don’t already have them, you can order property documents or title deeds on the Registers of Scotland website.

 Problems with a neighbour's garden or trees